cailloumajor/opcua-proxy/README.md

 ### InfluxDB metrics endpoint

 A `GET` request on `/influxdb-metrics` endpoint returns the configured nodes data values, in InfluxDB line protocol format.
-Request URL parameters are expected to each have one value and will be emitted as tags.
+Measurement name must be given as the value of `measurement` URL parameter.
+Other query parameters are expected to each have one value and will be emitted as tags.

 The nodes to be read are defined in a JSON file, located in configured path, and containing an array of Nodes objects (see [above](#nodes-object)).